kambahr/go-webstandard/README.md

 #### Dealing with the *too many open files* error
 The Deadline, ReadDeadline, and WriteDeadline are set to a default value in the the connState() func.
 This reduces the risk of getting the *too many open files* error.
 You can flood the website with requests to test this.

-Run a few instances of the following simultaneously in a shell window.
+Run a few instances of the following, simultaneously, in shell windows.
 - Linux
   * for i in {1..1000};do curl http:&#47;&#47;localhost:1265/gallery;echo ... $i ...;done;
 - Windows